nathanael-fijalkow/games_book/_sources/4_Payoffs/shortest_path.md

 which is why we introduce $\mathtt{ShortestPath}$ with a minus sign: we interpret the weights as costs and Eve is trying to reach the target with the smallest possible cost.
 *  We use the same abusive terminology as for the shortest path graph problem: the cost of a path is the sum of the weights along it
-(until the first occurence of $\textrm{Win}$) and we are looking for a path of minimal cost, hence not necessarily the shortest in number of edges.
+(until the first occurence of $Win$) and we are looking for a path of minimal cost, hence not necessarily the shortest in number of edges.

 Solving shortest path games in full generality is not easy; we will come back to it at the end of this chapter using some results obtained along the way.
 Let us first illustrate the difficulties, and then solve the special case where the weights are non-negative.